equodev/equo/docs/CONTRIBUTING.md

 ## License

-By contributing to Equo Framework, you agree that your contributions will be licensed under <<placeholder to our license>>.
+By contributing to Equo Framework, you agree that your contributions will be licensed under GPLv3.